The Right Stuff (1983)

 The Great Space Race

 In 1957, the US government receives news that the Soviets have launched their first space flight, known as Sputnik.
 This rattles them into expediting their own space program.
-When looking for would-be astronauts, they settle on those who boldly push the envelope: the test pilots.
+When looking for would-be astronauts, they naturally settle on those who boldly push the envelope: the test pilots.
 While Chuck himself refuses to participate - “it takes a special kind of man to volunteer for a suicide mission” - Gordon and Gus decide to sign up.
 They make it through the grueling training and are joined by Alan Shepard (Scott Glenn), John Glenn (Ed Harris), Deke Slayton (Scott Paulin), Scott Carpenter (Charles Frank) and Wally Schirra (Lance Henriksen) to become the first team of 7 US astronauts.

 The film follows the ups and downs of the technical hitches in the program, the triumphs of breaking new frontiers, the strains of personal relationships and the surrounding political climate.